PhilJ/gulp-kss/README.md

 * **template**: A path relative to your `gulpfile.js` containing a custom template (Default: `./node_modules/kss/lib/template/`)
 * **destination**: A path relative to your `gulpfile.js` where you would your compiled guide to live (Default: `./docs/styleguide/`)
-* **kss**: kss options
 * **multiline** : As far as the parser is concerned, all but the last two paragraphs (separated by two line breaks) in a block are considered to be part of the description.
 In the case you don't have any modifiers but a large description it'll try to pick up this scenario.
 This setting's enabled by default, but you can disable it by adding multiline: false to your options.
 * **typos**: Thanks to [natural](https://github.com/NaturalNode/natural), `kss-node` can parse keywords phonetically rather then by their string value.
 In short: make a typo and the library will do its best to read it anyway.
 Enable this by setting typos to true in the options object.
 * **custom**: A custom property name when parsing KSS comments
 * **helpers**: Specify the location of custom [handlebars helpers](http://bit.ly/kss-helpers) (Default: `./lib/template/helpers`)
 * **css**: Specify the URL of a CSS file to include in the style guide